veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 window['foobar'] = foo.bar;
 ```

-### `@nosideeffects`
+### `@nosideeffects` `@modifies {this|arguments}`

-Indicates that a call to the declared function has no side effects.
+`@nosideeffects` indicates that a call to the declared function has no side effects.
 This annotation allows the compiler to remove calls to the function if the return value is not used.
+This is not a signal that the function is "pure", it may still read mutable global state.

+`@modifies {this}` signals that only direct properties of the provided `this` are modified.
+Calls to these functions maybe be removed if the "this" object is known to be otherwise unused.

+`@modifies {arguments}` signals that only direct properties of the provided arguments are modified.
+Calls to these functions maybe be removed if the parameters provided to the function are otherwise known to be otherwise unused.

-The annotation is only allowed in extern files.
+Theses annotation is only allowed in extern files.

 ```javascript
 /** @nosideeffects */